Twin-Cities-Mutual-Aid/twin-cities-aid-distribution-locations/README.md

 npm install
 ```

+### Environment Labels
+In order to run locally you will need to retrieve the `.env` file from here.........location pending

 ### Run locally

 To run a development server that will auto-reload on save, run this command from the project directory: